 One of the biggest challenges to installing a mini-split is getting the line-set flares together correctly.

-The connections need to be sealed good for the system to work properly.
+The connections need to be sealed well for the system to work properly.

-Often, many DIY mini-split kits will come already with flared ends but sometimes these flares will need to be redone.
+Most DIY mini-split kits will come already with flared ends, but sometimes, these flares will need to be redone.

 What is a Mini Split Line Set?

-After bolting the line-set together it needs to be placed into a vacuum which holds and does not leak.
+After bolting the line-set together, it needs to be placed into a vacuum that holds and does not leak.

 8 Reasons Why A Mini Split Line Set Flare Will Leak Refrigerant